MissingMaps/MapathonQA-JOSM-plugin/README.md

 Post-mapathon data quality checker.
 The goal of this plugin is to give a quick, rough overview of the data quality output after a mapathon and create a report that can be shared with mapathon organisers/trainers so they are aware which issues they should highlight next time during training.

+"Run QA on Current Layer" detects only objects created/modified during the mapathon's time window, as defined in "Run Full QA Check".
+The Individual Checks submenu detects all objects.

 ## Workflow

 1. **MapathonQA → Run Full QA Check...**